Cathy Woolard

-Cathy Woolard (born May 10, 1957) is an American politician who served as a member of the Atlanta City Council for District 6 from November 1998 to 2002, and as President of the council from 2002 to 2004.
+Cathy Woolard (born May 10, 1957) is an American politician who served as a member of the Atlanta City Council for District 6 from January 1998 to January 2002, and as president of the council from 2002 to 2004.
 When she began her term in 1997, she was the first openly-gay elected official in Georgia history, and she was the first woman to be President of the council.

 Education

 In 1979, Woolard graduated Phi Beta Kappa from the University of Georgia, where she majored in psychology and minored in German.
 In 2003, Woolard completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

 Career

 Following college, Woolard served as a Peace Corps volunteer in Micronesia and then as a National Field Director for the Human Rights Campaign.

 Atlanta City Council

-In 1997, Woolard ran and was elected to Atlanta's City Council by the 6th district, upsetting a 20-year incumbent.
+In 1997, Woolard ran and was elected to Atlanta's City Council by the 6th district, upsetting 20-year incumbent Mary Davis.
+Woolard was sworn in on January 5, 1998.
 While a council member, Woolard pushed for more pedestrian-friendly zoning, and she won increased funding for sidewalks.
 She also chaired the city's Transportation Committee, and oversaw an expansion of the Hartsfield-Jackson International Airport, which had just become the busiest airport in the world.
 In 2000, Woolard led her colleagues on the council to pass a local ordinance banning discrimination based on sexual-orientation, the first such ordinance in Georgia.

 In 2001, Woolard won a city-wide election for City Council President.
+She was sworn in on January 7, 2002.
 Working closely with Mayor Shirley Franklin and urbanist Ryan Gravel, Woolard championed the Atlanta BeltLine, a project to transform abandoned rail-corridors circling downtown into mixed-use recreational trails and transit.
 The project has since garnered over $1 billion in private development for the surrounding area.
 She also made sustainability a priority, creating the city's first-ever energy policy which saved taxpayers more than $470,000, and she founded the "Dirty Dozen," a pilot program to fix the worst code violations in the city.